Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Introduction

 \section{Introduction}

 Mixture models have been intensively studied for their strong expressive power \cite{lindsey1995modelling,bohning2003recent,mclachlan2004finite}.
-They are a common choice when data is believed to come from distinct subgroups, or when simple distributions (e.g. one Gaussian or Poisson) do not offer a good fit on their own.
-Applications include image segmentation analysis \cite{sclove1983application, blekas2005spatially}, data clustering and classification \cite{yin2014dirichlet,bouguila2004unsupervised}, and point cloud registration \cite{min2018robust,ravikumar2018group}.
+They are a common choice in data science problems when data is believed to come from distinct subgroups, or when simple distributions such as one Gaussian or one Poisson do not offer a good fit on their own.

-In this paper, we develop new numerical tools for the nonparametric estimation of (finite) \textit{conditionally-independent mixture models} in \nolinebreak $\mathbb{R}^n$, also known as mixtures of product distributions:
+In this paper, we develop new numerical tools for the nonparametric estimation of (finite) \textup{conditionally-independent mixture models} in \nolinebreak $\mathbb{R}^n$, also known as mixtures of product distributions: